-The trade empire created by the Dutch Republic in the 1600s was far-reaching and lucrative, and women were involved in every phase: as traders, manufacturers, consumers, and more (see Life Story of Johanna de Laet).
+The trade empire created by the Dutch Republic in the 1600s was far-reaching and lucrative, and women were involved in every phase: as traders, manufacturers, consumers, and more (see Life Story: Johanna de Laet).
 Johannes Vermeer captures this in his painting Young Woman with a Water Pitcher.
 He embeds symbolic references and imported goods into this quiet domestic scene, reflecting the prevailing influence of global trade on Dutch society and the private sphere.
+The materials of the woman's outfit come from Asia and she is surrounded by symbols of Dutch trade, like the carpet from India and silver from South America.

-Four hundred years later, global trade is still essential to the success of many national economies, including that of the United States.
+Four hundred years later, global trade is still essential to the success of many economies, including that of the United States.
 Imported products are prevalent in American homes and reflect our reliance on goods from abroad.
 Now, as then, many women are actively engaged in global trade.